The whole picture - with just a single click. Find out here where our branches are located, what services they offer and how to contact them.

 “That would involve creating electricity to power 50,000 homes annually, under processes that work safely and successfully in major cities all over the world including Paris, London, Copenhagen, Cologne, Zurich, Vienna, Palm Beach and Singapore.

-REMONDIS remains passionate about Energy from Waste
+REMONDIS remains passionate about energy recovery

 “The rest of the world knows that when you embrace Energy from Waste technology you all but do away with the dark-age practice of landfill and its potential environmental impacts including land disturbance, odour, methane and leachate discharge.